AutomationPanda/bulldoggy-reminders-app/README.md

 ## TODO

-* Refactor storage to put reminder items into their own table

 * Implement reminder items
   * hovering over a row shows the icons
   * hovering away from a row removes the icons